Normans in Sicily

 It has been a long time since my last visit to the Cloisters in NY.
 It is an oasis of medieval history, strangely out of place on the northern end of Manhattan.
-The money of John D. Rockefeller, architecture of Charles Collens, and the medieval artifacts of sculptor, collector George Bernard create a unique place.
+The money of John D. Rockefeller, architecture of Charles Collens, and the medieval artifacts of sculptor, collector George Bernard create a unique setting.
 There is a romance of childhood stories of knights and kings and a contemplative setting of nature and a reconstructed monastery.
 Tapestries on the walls include this one of King Arthur from a series of Nine Heroes.

 My coin today is a small AE follaro which is interesting also for its juxtaposition of languages and cultures.
 It is a coin of a Norman King, from northwestern France, in Sicily with both Latin and Arabic legends.
 It even has a connection to Richard the Lionheart and King Arthur.